 Head further west to Llandeilo.
-At Heavenly you can indulge in luxurious chocolates, ice cream and deserts.
+At Heavenly you can indulge in luxurious chocolates, ice cream and desserts.
 They have a reputation for creating unique ice cream flavours - all made using Welsh organic milk and cream.
 Three of these are made from ingredients grown at nearby Aberglasney Gardens – Oranges, Lavender and Banana.

 If you have time, visit Aberglasney House and Gardens, just a short journey from Llandeilo.
 The Garden Lost in Time features a Cloister Garden, Pool Garden, Stream Garden, an 18th century Yew Tunnel and an award-winning 'Ninfarium', an indoor garden with exotic plants from around the world.

 Visit St Davids, the smallest city in Britain, in the heart of Pembrokeshire Coast National Park.
-With four restaurants in the Good Food Guide 2008, despite having a population of only 2,000, it is reflecting a rising trend.
+With four restaurants in the Good Food Guide 2008, despite having a population of less than 2,000, it is reflecting a rising trend.
 Known more for its cathedral and stunning scenery, St Davids has rocketed on to the British culinary map and has become a top foodie destination.
 Britain's smallest city now boasts more eateries per head of population than anywhere else in the UK.